Wolterton Hall: The establishment of Norfolk turkeys

-Later History
+Later history

-The Walpoles remained in residence at Wolterton until the death of Horatio Walpole, 3rd Earl of Orford in 1858.
-The 4th Earl also called Horatio went to live at near-by Mannington Hall and Wolterton remained empty until the 1900s.
-In 1905 restoration work began at the instigation of Robert Horace Walpole, 5th Earl of Orford, who was the nephew of the 4th Earl.
+The Walpoles remained in residence at Wolterton until the death of Horatio Walpole, 3rd Earl of Orford, in 1858.
+The 4th Earl, also called Horatio, went to live at near-by Mannington Hall, and Wolterton remained empty until the 1900s.
+In 1905 restoration work began at the instigation of Robert Walpole, 5th Earl of Orford, who was the nephew of the 4th Earl.
 He moved back into Wolterton from Mannington and remained there until he died in 1931.

-Having no heir, the 5th Earl left the house and estate to a member of the junior line of the Walpole family, Robert Henry Walpole, who became both the 7th Baron Walpole of Wolterton and 9th Baron Walpole of Walpole, he was descended from Thomas Walpole the 2nd son of the 1st Lord Walpole of Wolterton.
+Having no heir, the 5th Earl left the house and estate to a member of the junior line of the Walpole family, Robert Henry Walpole, who became both the 7th Baron Walpole of Wolterton and 9th Baron Walpole of Walpole; he was descended from Thomas Walpole, the second son of the 1st Baron Walpole of Wolterton.

 The 7th/9th Baron opened the house up to visits from the general public in 1950.

 Disaster struck in 1952 when a fire broke out in one of the bedrooms on the second floor, gutting the whole floor and caused serious water damage to the room below after the fire brigade had successfully put out the fire.
 The fire brigade, estate workers, neighbours and a group of boys from Old Buckenham Hall preparatory school all worked together to save much of the house's contents, with the fire brigade noted for their courage in retrieving many priceless works of art and furniture from the less accessible area engulfed in the fire.

 Lord Walpole began the restoration of the hall soon after the fire and after three years the hall was back open to the public.

-In 1989 the hall and estate were inherited by his son the 8th/10th Baron Walpole who made his home at nearby Mannington Hall.
+In 1989 the hall and estate were inherited by his son the 8th/10th Baron Walpole, who made his home at nearby Mannington Hall.
 He was quoted as saying that he was committed to the conservation of the hall and its estate.
 Despite this he sold several hundred acres of land in 1999 and put the hall and 500 acres of land on the market for sale in 2015.

-The house and parkland were bought by designers Peter Sheppard and Keith Day in April 2016.
+In April 2016, the house and parkland were bought by interior designers Peter Sheppard and Keith Day, who embarked upon a restoration project.
+In 2022, the restoration won a Georgian Group Architectural Award and was joint winner of a Historic Houses Association award.

+In 2023, Wolterton Hall was sold to local businessman Richard Ellis and his family.
+In 2025, they opened the estate to the public, aiming to run it as a sustainable business.
+Burberry's autumn/winter 2025 campaign, starring Rupert Everett and Luther Ford, was shot at the house.